graymeta/terraform-aws-irisanywhere/README.md

 * No AWS Root user security context should be used in the deployment of any/all Iris Anywhere services.
 Please follow the policy of least privilege for all access granted as part of the deployment.
 ***

+### Sizing of Infrastructure
+* Iris Anywhere provides multiple configurable options relating to infrastructure sizing, such as instance types, disk size, and autoscaling group size.
+Each customer will have unique needs which will determine their sizing configuration.
+Graymeta will work with the customer to determine the best sizing plan.

 ### Deployment Duration
 New customers can expect and initial deployment duration of 3-4 hours.
 There are multiple components, some of which are optional, to an Iris Anywhere deployment.
 The duration may vary based on specific customer needs and/or unique customer environments.